 All species of crocodiles attack approximately 1,000 worldwide annually, and about 40% of those attacks are fatal.
 The most aggressive crocodile is the Nile crocodile, which can be found throughout Africa.
 The Nile crocodile is afraid of nothing, and it is the second-largest crocodile in the world.

-Next Up: Top 10 Weirdest Animals in The World
+Summary of the Top 10 Scariest Animals in the World